 Mixed-use criteria.

-Commercial uses are required within 200 feet of Iron Horse Boulevard, Browning Drive, and Hilltop Drive.
+REQUIRED: Commercial uses are required within 200 feet of Iron Horse Boulevard, Browning Drive, and Hilltop Drive.
 At least 15% of the first floor building area must be used for retail, restaurant, or office uses.
 A maximum of 60% of the first floor area may be used for residential uses.
-In Phase 2, the applicant proposes to distribute the first-floor space for 95% residential and 5% commercial uses.